New Project Update

 Work has accelerated at the Mohawk Tannery site from December 2025 through April 2026, with major site preparation, sludge excavation, and early containment system construction now underway.

-Initial site preparation has been completed, including clearing vegetation and debris, removing invasive species within work zones, creating access roads, and developing the necessary work areas.
-Asbestos debris has been relocated and consolidated as part of this effort.
+• The initial site preparation was completed; including clearing vegetation/debris and removing invasive species in work zones, creating access roads, and developing the necessary work zones, including relocating and consolidating asbestos debris.

 Aerial view of active excavation showing the development of access roads and the necessary work areas

-Excavation and relocation of Sludge Area 3 to the containment area has been completed—a significant environmental milestone in the overall remediation plan.
+• Excavation and relocation of Sludge Area 3 to the containment area.

 Concrete being pumped into the guide wall for the eventual containment system to be built above the 500-year flood zone